JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 A7.1.40 gives a breakdown of the estimated costs of infrastructure that the tariff will fund.
 It says how much is required per unit but I can't read it on my pdf as it looks corrupted.
 I Need to see a hard copy.

+--
+Southwark is filling the gap - its SoC confirms it has allocated £100m to the Scheme over next 3/5 years? and £46m has already been spent.
+Its 2005 Committee decision was based on the assumption that the Scheme would be cost neutral.

+Council has already seen xx budget cuts - with £39m cut from adult and social care in this year alone.
+A further 77% of its budget is due to be cut by 2020.
+There is a clear austerity case for refurb rather than demolition.

 ### The Scheme fails to conform with the development plan's Equalities Impact mitigation measures (and consequently PSED)
 The AAAP said there will be a 'range of options to enable leaseholders to stay in area, buy into new scheme etc..'